-- Spicy Cabernet Franc-based reds from make for easy drinking.
+- spicy Cabernet Franc-based reds made for easy drinking.

-- Saumur-Champigny AOP: A special, warm, micro-climate found on the chalky slopes near the city of Saumur form this wine (the name is derived from the Latin ‘igni’ which means ‘field of fire’).
-Many claim these earthy spice Cabernet Franc-based reds, with silky tannins and notes of violet, are the best in the Loire.
+- Saumur-Champigny AOP: a special, warm, micro-climate found on the chalky slopes near the city of Saumur form this wine (the name is derived from the Latin ‘igni’ which means ‘field of fire’).
+Many claim these earthy spiced Cabernet Franc-based reds, with silky tannins and notes of violet, are the best in the Loire.